akshatmishra25/hacktoberfest2023/README.md

 #### Feel free to use this repository for your first pull request and consider it as a warm-up exercise to kickstart your open source journey! 🔥
 -   Fork this Repository using the button at the top on right corner.
 -   Clone your forked repository to your pc ( git clone "url from clone option.)
--   Create a new branch for your modifications (ie.  `git branch new-participant`  and check it out  `git checkout new-participant`  or simply do  `git checkout -b new-participant`)
+-   Create a new branch for your modifications (ie.  `git branch new-participant`  go to the new branch  `git checkout new-participant`  or simply do  `git checkout -b new-participant`)
 -   Add your profile data in  `main/participant/`
 - Add your profile information Create a markdown file in your folder following the convention.

 	```
 	main/participant/<YOUR-USERNAME>.md
 	```
-	Copy this template into your file,  fill your information .
+	Copy this template into your file, fill your information.
 	```
 	---
 	name: YOURNAME